Chris Ward, Technical Writer at Ethereum joins us in this episode of Knowledgebase Ninjas.

 Difficulty in getting accurate documentation related success metrics

 Chris has found it hard to accurately measure the impact of documentation.
-Some people will always contact support regardless, and yes you may experience a drop in support request regarding a feature you recently documented, but maybe people just don’t have that issue anymore?
+Some people will always contact support regardless, and yes you may experience a drop in support requests regarding a feature you recently documented, but maybe people just don’t have that issue anymore?

 Though one tip Chris did share is to go and actually watch people use your tool, this will help you understand where people naturally get stuck and where documentation may be able to help.